noahsark769/cs294-notes/http2.md

 7. PRIORITY: Changed my mind, i want kittens.jpg right now.
 8. PUSH_PROMISE_: can give the structure of what a response for a given path would get.

 HPACK: new compression format.
 Encodes header:value pairs.
 Algo uses a table with common keys.
 Also a dynamic table which is adjusted with the requests that you make.
+Uses huffman encoding to make common strings small.

+Header compression: subsequent requests only need to be a diff!!
+WOAH.

+#### Upgrading
+For HTTPS sites, it's easy because SSL has stuff to agree on the language to speak.
+HTTP pretty much will never work unless the browser implemented some random part of the spec.

+HTTP2 always runs on tcp:443.

+#### Next steps after HTTP/2.0
+Packet loss is a real problem, byte alignment is important.

+QUIC is HTTP2/TLS/TCP (with TCPFO) built into one protocol.
+Works over UDP, because internet only knows how to speak TCP and UDP.